mca91/ITEWR_DC_Course/chapter1.md

               incorrect_msg = "You did call `attach()` with the arguments, `x` and `y`!")

 test_error()
 success_msg("Great!
-In the next exercise we will learn how to read data from .csv-files")
+In the next exercise, You will learn some basic data wrangling techniques.")
 ```

 --- type:NormalExercise lang:r xp:100 skills:1  key:89349eccc2
 ## Data Handling II

 In this exercise, you will learn some more tricks in data wrangling.
-We already loaded the `cps1985` dataset for you.
+We already loaded the `cps1985` dataset for you, it is now available in the environment of you R session.
 `cps1985` contains a subset of observations from the <a href="http://www.census.gov/programs-surveys/cps.html">Current Population Survey</a>.

 *** =pre_exercise_code